jsilhan/hawkey/doc/reference-py-sack.rst

     Enable the repository identified by a string *name*.
 Packages in that repository can be fetched by Queries or Selectors.

+  .. warning:: Execution of :meth:`add_excludes`, :meth:`add_includes`,
+               :meth:`disable_repo` or :meth:`enable_repo` methods could cause
+               inconsistent results in previously evaluated :class:`.Query`,
+               :class:`.Selector` or :class:`.Goal`.
+The rule of thumb is to exclude/include packages, enable/disable repos at first and then do actual computing using :class:`.Query`, :class:`.Selector` or :class:`.Goal`.

   .. method:: evr_cmp(evr1, evr2)

     Compare two EVR strings and return a negative integer if *evr1* < *evr2*,